Chidambaram: Education

 As of 2011, there were eleven government schools: six primary schools, three middle schools and two higher secondary schools in Chidambram.
 There were nine other private schools within the town.
 Chidambaram is home to the Annamalai University.
 Annamalai University is a public university located in Annamalai Nagar, Chidambaram, Tamil Nadu, India.
-Rajah Muthiah Medical College, Rajah Muthiah Dental College, Muthiah Polytechnic College, Government Arts College, Ragavendra Arts and science college, C.S.
+Government Cuddalore Medical College, Rajah Muthiah Dental College, Muthiah Polytechnic College, Government Arts College, Ragavendra Arts and science college, C.S.
 Jain College of Pharmacy and Perunthalaivar Kamaraj Institute of Maritime and Science Engineering College(pkimsec) are some of the prominent colleges in the town.

+Utilities

 Electricity supply to Chidambaram is regulated and distributed by the Tamil Nadu Electricity Board (TNEB).
 The town along with its suburbs forms the Cuddalore Electricity Distribution Circle.
 A Chief Distribution engineer is stationed at the regional headquarters.
 Water supply is provided by the Chidambaram Municipality from the two mini power pumps, borewells and Deep borwell located in various parts of the town.
 In the period 2000–2001, a total of 7.5 million litres of water was supplied every day for households in the town.

 As per the municipal data for 2011, about 31 metric tonnes of solid waste were collected from Chidambaram every day by door-to-door collection and subsequently the source segregation and dumping was carried out by the sanitary department of the Chidambaram municipality.
 The coverage of solid waste management in the town by the municipality had an efficiency of 100% as of 2001.
 There is no underground drainage system in the town and the sewerage system for disposal of sullage is through septic tanks, open drains and public conveniences.
 The municipality maintained a total of 23.372 km of storm water drains in 2011.
 As of 2011, there was one government hospital namely Kamaraj Government Hospital, one municipal maternity home and 17 private hospitals and clinics that take care of the health care needs of the citizens.
 As of 2011, the municipality maintained a total of 1,856 street lamps: 339 sodium lamps, 1,500 tube lights and 17 high mast beam lamps.
 The municipality operates four markets, namely the Daily Market West Car street, Gnanaprakasam market, North Main road fish market and Omakulam fish market that cater to the needs of the town and the rural areas around it.